Cosmic-Ide/Cosmic-IDE/docs/app-ui-and-project-lifecycle.md

 Home also resolves enabled `ProjectCreationProvider` and `ProjectActionProvider` contributions.
 Creation providers appear under the folder action in the floating toolbar.
 Actions returned for a specific project are inserted into that project's overflow menu.
 The app renders their declarative fields, output, and progress; plugin code never receives Compose or navigation objects.
-A `TerminalAction` becomes a serializable `TerminalSession` route so setup commands retain a real PTY and interactive package-manager prompts.
+Setup commands are owned by `CosmicPlugin` and launched from marketplace details, so project dialogs only contain inputs and progress relevant to the requested project operation.

 `ProjectRepository` owns discovery and direct-child deletion. `HomeProjectArchiveRepository` owns ZIP backup/import on IO, canonical destination validation, and cleanup of a partial import after